Shooters Island: Bird sanctuary

 Shooters Island began to support nesting wading birds, cormorants and gulls in the early 1970s.
 At its peak in 1995, the island supported 400 nesting pairs of herons, egrets, ibis and 121 nesting pairs of double-crested cormorants.

-The island is now owned by the City of New York and is maintained by New York City Department of Parks and Recreation as a bird sanctuary.
+Nine acres of the island's 43 acres are part of New Jersey (7.5 acres in Bayonne and 1.5 in Elizabeth) while the remainder is part of New York state, New York City and Staten Island.
+New York state paid New Jersey $30,000 for the right to manage the island in perpetuity, and it was assigned to the city's Department of Parks and Recreation to manage as a bird sanctuary.
+The island is closed to the general public; wildlife research is provided by the New York Audubon Society.

 The island and decayed remnants of old piers are visible to users of the Bayonne Bridge between Staten Island and Bayonne, New Jersey.